-structure contains a single-layer THGEM, so that the thickness of detector can be reduced to $4\sim5$ mm, and the total thickness of the detector including ASIC electronics could be lowered to about 6 mm.
+Figure 5.28 shows the schematic diagram of a new THGEM detector, where a microplate directly attached to the readout plate.
+Since the micro-porous structure is similar in shape to a well, these detectors are known as well-type THGEM (WELL-THGEM).
+This structure contains a single-layer THGEM, so that the thickness of detector can be reduced to $4\sim 5$ mm, and the total thickness of the detector including ASIC electronics could be lowered to about 6 mm.
 A $20~\mathrm{cm}\times20~\mathrm{cm}$ WELL-THGEM detector using thin-type THGEM has been developed as shown in the right plot of Figure 5.28

 In addition, large THGEM detectors have been studied.
 Single THGEM detectors and WELL-THGEM detectors are being developed to reduce detector instability and inefficiency.
 Gas recycling systems are built to lower gas consumption and pollution.
-The achieved THGEM detection rates of 1 MHz/cm2 with efficiencies greater than 95% already meet the CEPC requirements.
+The achieved THGEM detection rates of 1 MHz/cm with efficiencies greater than 95% already meet the CEPC requirements.

 THGEM digital readout system A MICRO-mesh gaseous structure Read-Out Chip (MI-CROROC), which is developed at IN2P3 by OMEGA/LAL and LAPP microelectronics groups was used to readout the THGEM-based SDHCAL.
 The MICROROC is a 64-channel mixed-signal integrated circuit based on 350 nm SiGe technology.
 Each channel of the MICROROC chip contains a very low noise fixed gain charge preamplifier which is optimized to cover a dynamic range from 1 fC to 500 fC and allow an input detector capacitance of up to 80 pF, two gain-adjustable shapers, three comparators for triple-threshold readout and a random access memory used as a digital buffer.
-In addition, the chip has a 10-bit DAC, a configuration register, a bandgap voltage reference, a LVDS receiver shared by 64 channels and other features.
-A 1.4 mm total thickness is achieved by using the Thin Quad-Flat Packaging (TQFP) technology.
+In addition, the chip has a

-5.4.3 AHCAL BASED ON SCINTILLATOR AND SIPM
+- 10-bit DAC, a configuration register, a bandgap voltage reference, a LVDS receiver shared - by 64 channels and other features.
+A 1.4 mm total thickness is achieved by using the Thin - Quad-Flat Packaging (TQFP) technology.

-The AHCAL (Analog Hadron CALorimeter) is a sampling calorimeter with steel as the absorber and scintillator tiles with embedded electronics.
-The moderate ratio of hadronic interaction length (λ_I =17cm) to electromagnetic radiation length (X_0 = 1.8 cm) of steel, allows a fine longitudinal sampling in terms of X_0 with a reasonable number of layers.
-Within the CALICE collaboration, a large technological prototype [18] using scintillator tiles and SiPMs has been built to demonstrate the scalability to construct a final detector
+4 5.4.3 AHCAL BASED ON SCINTILLATOR AND SIPM

-- via automated mass assembly.
-The outcome of CALICE-AHCAL R&D activities can be - 2 an essential input for the conceptual design of the hadron calorimeter system at CEPC.
+- 5 The AHCAL (Analog Hadron CALorimeter) is a sampling calorimeter with steel as the - 6 absorber and scintillator tiles with embedded electronics.
+The moderate ratio of hadronic - interaction length ( $\lambda_I$ =17cm) to electromagnetic radiation length ( $X_0$ = 1.8 cm) of steel, - 8 allows a fine longitudinal sampling in terms of X0 with a reasonable number of layers. - Within the CALICE collaboration, a large technological prototype [19] using scintillator - tiles and SiPMs has been built to demonstrate the scalability to construct a final detector - via automated mass assembly.
+The outcome of CALICE-AHCAL R&D activities can be - an essential input for the conceptual design of the hadron calorimeter system at CEPC.